Videos are not designed to be a substitute for instructions. Please refer to the detailed Documentation below.

 To access your Keywords, click on the Page Generator Pro menu entry in the WordPress Administration interface, and then click on Keywords.

-- The Keywords form will then be displayed, where you can define the following options:
+The Keyword form will then be displayed, where you can define various options.

 - Keyword: the unique template tag you’ll use when generating Pages / Posts / Custom Post Types.